rahi-lab/YeaZ-GUI/readme.md

 ### CNN performs less well on bright-field images

 Our CNN was trained on fewer cells with the bright-field technique (3841 unique cells imaged with 6 different exposure levels versus >8000 for phase contrast).

+### Graphical user interface not working on Mac OS Big Sur

+Jordan Xiao of Stanford University pointed out that one of the python modules (Pyqt5) has some issues on Max OS Big Sur.
+Check out https://stackoverflow.com/questions/64833558/apps-not-popping-up-on-macos-big-sur-11-0-1 and https://stackoverflow.com/questions/64818879/is-there-any-solution-regarding-to-pyqt-library-doesnt-work-in-mac-os-big-sur/64856281 for more information.

 ## User Guide